Spice a dish with love and it pleases every palate.

-While Dubai may be famous for its lavish malls, innovative architecture and lively parties, any trip to this place is incomplete without visiting the souks.
+While Dubai may be famous for its lavish malls, innovative architecture, and lively parties, any trip to this place is incomplete without visiting the souks.
 Tucked away in the narrow lanes of Dubai, lies a place that will enthrall you with fragrances ranging from cinnamon to vanilla pods and ginger roots.
 Welcome to the 'Spice Souk of Dubai' and enliven your senses to a whole new world of spices that you had read about only in fancy recipe books until now.
 All you need is your Dubai visa, your flight ticket, and you're ready to enter the world of Spices.

 The Spice Souk of Dubai

 The traditional markets or souks of Dubai are famous all over the world for the variety they offer.
 The Spice Souk is quite popular among the many souks of Dubai.
 The aromas of spice combinations fill up the narrow lanes of the souk.
 The vendors receive fresh stocks everyday from different countries such as India, Pakistan and Iran.
 Numerous jute bags full of colourful spices from distant lands make for a weekly shopping venture for the locals.
-Despite the fact that it is not a tourist spot, the vibrant colours of the herbs and seasonings attract a lot of tourists and photographers.
-Ranging from kitchen spices to medicinal herbs, to the sweet smelling frankincense, to the best quality dried fruits to even hair oils, this souk has it all.
+Despite the fact that it is not a tourist spot, the vibrant colors of the herbs and seasonings attract a lot of tourists and photographers.
+Ranging from kitchen spices to medicinal herbs, to the sweet-smelling frankincense, to the best quality dried fruits to even hair oils, this souk has it all.
 You might want to leave some space in your suitcase since you will end up buying more than you had expected.
 Haggling adds a certain charm to the whole process.
 If you have time, then feel free to compare prices at the other shops and then settle for the best one.

 Here's where you can add some spice to your life